Stucco Defect Claims in Austin

 Our Austin construction defects lawyers can determine if your home or building is affected by stucco defects by looking for the following signs:

 - Damaged or blocked moisture barriers

 - Failure to prevent cracking by not using expansion joints

 - Installing doors and windows improperly

-Put simply, we know what to look for if your home is having issues that are commonly associated with defective stucco installation and building procedures.
+But, we know what to look for if your home has issues commonly associated with defective stucco installation and building procedures.

-Builders and contractors are quick to pass the blame or shrug it off altogether, even when they’re presented with evidence of their negligence and oversights.
-It can be difficult to get a response from them, let alone any promises of compensation after your stucco home or building begins showing signs of damage due to poor planning and implementation.
+Builders and contractors are quick to pass the blame or shrug it off, even when presented with evidence of their negligence and oversights.
+It can be challenging to get a response from them, let alone any promises of compensation after your stucco home or building begins showing signs of damage due to poor planning and implementation.

 You don’t have to take silence or even “no” for an answer.
 With our law firm on your side, you’ll have peace of mind knowing that your claim will be taken seriously.
-We’re available to chat with you about your stucco defects 24 hours per day, seven days per week.
+We’re available to chat with you about your stucco defects 24 hours a day, seven days a week.
 In addition, we don’t charge anything unless we get money for you.

 Get a free stucco defects case evaluation today, and let us put our experience and track record of success to work for you.